spencerbraun/stats_notes/CS230/Deep_Learning.md

 * Precision: how many of positive predictions are actually positive: $\frac{TP}{TP + FP}$
 * F1 Score: how do we trade off between precision and recall.
 Looks at TP, FP, FN boxes.  $\frac{2}{1/P + 1/R} = \frac{TP}{TP + \frac{FP + FN}{2}}$

+## Reading Papers and Career Advice
+### Tips for Absorbing Information from Research
+* Search web to compile a list of papers / blog posts / etc.  Skip around reading the papers, only achieving a partial understanding.
+Only reading the really interesting or cutting edge papers more fully.
+Get to know what is already outdated.
+* After reading 5-20 papers, can get a good sense to implement something reasonable.
+50-100 papers in a narrow field is near mastery of what is out there.
+* Within one paper, make multiple passes.
+First looking at the title, abstract, figures.
+Second, read the intro, conclusion, figure captions, skim the rest, skip related work.
+Third, read the paper, skimming the math.
+* Questions to try to answer - what did the authors try to accomplish?
+What are the key elements of approach?
+What can you use yourself?
+What other references to you want to follow?
+* To understand the math, best to try to rederive the math from scratch.
+Same for code, could download and run open source implementations, but re-implementing from scratch helps you understand.
+* The batch - Andrew's group publishes a newsletter

+### Career Advice
+* What do recruiters look for?
+Skills, evidence of meaningful work.
+Show that you can do things, learn new skills.
+* Strongest candidates have breadth of areas in ML they know about and depth in at least one area.
+DL reserved for specific problems, need to be able to distinguish when to use different models and skills.
+* Depth comes from meaningful project work, research, internships, etc. Better to have few deep projects than may shallow pieces of work.
+* Coursework should be a way to build foundational knowledge towards reading research and using more advanced ideas.

 # Coursera Modules